jordnheintz/JavaScript-Objects/Objects Example Lesson.md

 delete dev.age;
 ```

+#### Junior Devs Demonstrate

+Create a new instance of the object you made, update two of its properties, add a property, and delete a property.

-#### Iterating through an object
+### Iterating through an object

+### Instructor Explains/Demonstrates

 In order to iterate through an object, you can use a loop.
-Using a `for in` loop we can iterate through the object and print out the object's keys to the console.
+Using a `for in` loop we can iterate through the object and print out the object's properties to the console.

 ```js
 for (key in dev) {